How can I find out whether an author is an expert in the area I am researching?

 You may also want to use the questions below as prompts to further evaluate their research contribution:

-- Is the author affiliated with an organisation?
-Is it a reputable organisation, i.e. a higher education institution or a research institute?
-Is the author's profile on an institution website?
+• Is the author affiliated with an organisation?
+Is it a reputable one, i.e. a higher education institution, research institute, or professional body?
+Is the author's profile on an institutional website?

-- Is the content/output current and still relevant?
-This will show you whether their expertise is current or whether they have made a historical contribution to the area of research.
+• Is the content/output current and still relevant?
+This will show you whether their expertise is up to date or whether they have made a historical contribution to the field.

-- Who is the intended audience for his/her writings?
-Is the content written for a particular audience, i.e. for other researchers, students or practitioners?
+• Who is the intended audience for their writings?
+Is the content written for other researchers, students, practitioners, or the general public?

-- Does the author consistently provide evidence to support her/his views?
-How is this evidence given?
-Is the author consistent?
+• Does the author provide evidence to support their views?
+How is this evidence given (e.g., through citations, data, case studies)?

 Cited Author Search

 You may want to conduct an author cited reference search on a database that lists citation counts such as SCOPUS or the Web of Science.
-Citations are in indication of the author's impact but it is important to note that this measure is not wholly accurate and that there are inherent biases in citation counts.
-See the UCL Bibliometrics Policy which highlights the problems with citations.
+Citation counts indicate the impact of an author’s work, but be aware that they are not a perfect measure and may contain biases (e.g., disciplinary differences, language, or gender bias).
+See the UCL Bibliometrics Policy which highlights these limitations.

 Google Scholar Search

-Some researchers have a Google Scholar profile where you can view a list of publications.
+Some researchers have a Google Scholar profile where you can view a list of their publications.

 If the author's name is underlined, s/he has a Google Scholar profile.